The Slatington News:

 blue bar

-In these early years, the newspaper established itself as a weekly devoted to the news of the expanding slate industry in the town and the surrounding region.
+In the early years, The Slatington News established itself as a weekly devoted to the news of the expanding slate industry in the town and the surrounding region.
 Through these early decades, there was a succession of publishers, editors and locations.
 What is surprising is the prominence of many of the individuals connected with the paper.
 Let's start with a timeline of these early years.

-2 September 1868, Wednesday, the first issue of The Slatington News appeared, published by Godshalk and Bright from the Marsteller Building on lower Main Street.
+2 September 1868, Wednesday, the first issue of The Slatington News appeared, published by Godshalk and Bright from the Marsteller (aka Mosteller) Building on lower Main Street.
 The paper would be published each Wednesday and focus on slate news.
-Also, the first issue was not printed in Slatington as not all of the necessary machinery was installed in the building yet.
-The second issue would also appear late as the machinery was still not quite ready.
+The first issue was not printed in Slatington, as not all of the necessary machinery was installed in the building yet.
+The second issue would also appear late, as the machinery was still not quite ready.
 Later issues by Godshalk were printed in Bethlehem where Godshalk was involved with another newspaper enterprise, but the type was actually set in Slatington.

 So, where was the Marsteller Building?
 It appears that the building was across the street from the town hall on lower Main Street.
-Since the town hall was basically where the beer distributor is on lower Main Street (as of 2023).
-The Marsteller Building was probably 275-77 lower Main Street.
+Since the town hall was basically where the beer distributor is located on lower Main Street (as of 2023), the Marsteller Building was probably 275-77 lower Main Street.

 Later, the newspaper would move around to other locations in Slatington.
-For example, in June 1869 the paper moved to Kuntz Hall in the Seibert building (on the northeast corner of Main and Church Streets).
-Then in March 1883, the office moved to the Oplinger building (on the southeast corner of Main and Church Streets).
-In 1888, the move was to the basement of Rice's building, the future home of the Citizens Bank building (on the northwest corner of Main and Second Streets).
+For example, in June 1869 the paper moved to Kuntz Hall in the Seibert building on the northeast corner of Main and Church Streets.
+Then in March 1883, the office moved to the Oplinger building on the southeast corner of Main and Church Streets.
+In 1888, the move was to the basement of Rice's building, the future home of the Citizens National Bank building on the northwest corner of Main and Second Streets.
 Finally, in August 1901 the paper occupied its final location in Rauch's building at 420 Main Street, on the north side of the Main Street bridge over Trout Creek.

-So, what do we know about the two men involved with publishing the newspaper?
+What do we know about the first two men involved with publishing the newspaper?
 It turns out that both had long careers in newspaper publishing in the Lehigh Valley.

 David John (D. J.) Godshalk (1836-1911) was involved in the newspaper business up to the day before his death in South Bethlehem where he was working on the South Bethlehem Globe.
 At his death, he was survived by one daughter, Hannah (1859-1942), and two sisters, Sidney Godshalk (1838-1928) and Matilda Armitage (1848-1922).
 According to one obituary, the "deceased was a born newspaperman."